erigontech/interfaces/_docs/README.md

 ## 6. Downloader

-Downloader component abstracts away the functionality of deliverying some parts of the database using "out of band" protocols like BitTorrent, IPFS, Swarm and others.
+Downloader component abstracts away the functionality of delivering some parts of the database using "out of band" protocols like BitTorrent, IPFS, Swarm and others.